 What is the purpose of each video?
 Who is the audience?
 How does the video further your marketing goals?

-Bottom line, overall strategy, and data should drive your video marketing strategy.
+The bottom line, overall strategy, and data should drive your video marketing strategy.

 Source: Blue Corona